Four Exeter alumni honoured in the 2022 New Year Honours

 Ben Merrick was made a Companion of the Order of St Michael and St George (CMG) for services to British foreign policy.
 His work has ranged from serving as Commissioner of the British Antarctic Territory to being part of the cabinet office of the Ministry of Defence.
 Mr Merrick served as the Director of Overseas Territories at the Foreign, Commonwealth and Development Office from 2015 until last year.
 He has now taken up a new position as Director of the Joint Funds Unit in the Cabinet Office’s National Security Secretariat.
 The role entails overseeing a large fund which enables cross-government, integrated response to tackle threats to UK interests arising from instability overseas.
 Mr Merrick is legally blind and is the Deputy Disability Champion for the Civil Service.
 His First at Oxford and stellar career is a testament to the fact that disability need not be a barrier to success.

 Melanie Robinson was also honoured with a CMG, in her case for services to foreign and international development policy.
 She has over 20 years of experience in the field and has worked extensively for the Department for International Development (DIFID).
 From 2012 to 2015, Mrs Robinson was the Head of DIFID in Ethiopia.
 Prior to that, she served as the Principal Private Secretary to the Secretary of State.
-She also spent two years as a Team Leader for Climate Change Adaptation and continued her work in the environmental field as Head of International Climate Policy for the Department for Energy and Climate Change.
+She also spent two years as a Team Leader for Climate Change Adaptation and continued her work in sustainability and the environmental field as Head of International Climate Policy for the Department for Energy and Climate Change.
 After serving as Executive Director at World Bank Group in Washington for three years, Mrs Robinson was appointed British Ambassador to Zimbabwe in 2019.

 Andy Anson was honoured with an OBE for his services to Sport, particularly during Covid-19.
 After graduating with a degree in Mathematics, and having earned a Blue in football, Mr Anson started his career in consulting.
 After completing an MBA at INSEAD, he moved into the media, entertainment and sports business, and has since held top positions at corporations such as Walt Disney, Channel 4, Manchester United and was CEO of the ATP Tennis Tour in Europe, amongst others.
 In 2021 he was appointed as the CEO of the British Olympic Association (BOA), a role which combines his love for sport and his commercial expertise.
 The BOA is responsible for organising and overseeing the participation of GB athletes at the Olympic Games, a task which Mr Anson executed with great success at both Tokyo 2020 and Beijing 2022.